‘We started running’: 8 killed in Texas outlet mall shooting

 “The officer engaged the suspect and neutralized the threat.
 He then called for emergency personnel,” the post said.

-Mass killings are happening with staggering frequency in the United States this year: an average of about one per week, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.
+Mass killings have happened with staggering frequency in the United States this year, with an average of about one per week, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.

+In a statement, President Biden said the assailant wore tactical gear and fired an AR-15-style weapon.
+He urged Congress to enact tighter restrictions on firearms and ammunition.

+“Such an attack is too shocking to be so familiar.
+And yet, American communities have suffered roughly 200 mass shootings already this year, according to leading counts,” said Biden, who ordered flags lowered to half-staff.

+Republicans in Congress, he said, “cannot continue to meet this epidemic with a shrug.”

-President Biden was briefed on the shooting in Allen and the administration offered support to local officials, the White House said.
-Republican Texas Gov. Greg Abbott, who has signed laws easing firearms restrictions following past mass shootings, called the mall shooting an “unspeakable tragedy.”
+Republican Texas Gov. Greg Abbott, who has signed laws easing firearms restrictions following past mass shootings, called the mall attack an “unspeakable tragedy.”

-A live aerial broadcast from a news station showed armored trucks and other law enforcement vehicles outside the mall.
-More than 30 police cruisers with lights flashing blocked an entrance, with multiple ambulances on the scene in the city of roughly 105,000 residents about 25 miles (40 kilometers) north of downtown Dallas.

 Video shared on social media showed people running through a parking lot amid the sound of gunshots.

-Fontayne Payton, 35, was at H&M when he heard the sound of gunshots through his headphones.
+Fontayne Payton, 35, was at H&M when he heard gunshots through his headphones.

 “It was so loud, it sounded like it was right outside,” Payton said.